Fixed Braces

 We are proud to be at the forefront of practices worldwide, offering this great new treatment to our patients.
 Traditional orthodontic therapy involves "tying in" archwires with small elastic bands or stainless steel wires.
 Damon braces have a built-in sliding door that holds the wire, allowing it to move more freely to straighten your teeth.
 This means that we can use high-tech, low-force wires to achieve tooth movements with more comfort, fewer visits and in a shorter space of time.

-Damon braces; the reason we do is simple, with more effective treatment in hand, we want our patients to benefit from this exciting technology.
+Not every orthodontist uses Damon braces; the reason we do is simple, with more effective treatment in hand, we want our patients to benefit from this exciting technology.

-Damon system creates space for crowded teeth, reducing the need for extractions or surgery and providing continuing support for the facial structure, which can decrease the signs of ageing.
+The Damon system creates space for crowded teeth, reducing the need for extractions or surgery and providing continuing support for the facial structure, which can decrease the signs of ageing.

 What Are Clear & Metal Self-Litigating Fixed Braces?